 Challenge your student to become "occupationally literate."
 Ask: "Do you have any ideas about what you might want to do when you graduate?"
 If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
 You can also recommend:

-- talking with their academic advisor
+- Discussing career options with their academic advisor